 We can not always prepare for mental stress, but in cases of knowing that things are going to ramp up at work, I often will make sure I have easy meals in mind and don’t tackle new projects at home.
 These are not the times for me to start painting a bedroom (unless you relax with this sort of thing 🙂 or tackle a difficult writing project.

-Give yourself grace and go back to your basics at home that are your own rhythm.
+Give yourself grace and go back to your basics at home that is your own rhythm.
 This will give you a much-needed rest when you aren’t “on the clock”.

 I would like to say that in my 20+ years of working I have always been organized.
 But this is not the case.
 It takes time to learn this skill and what works for you.